joseeden/notes-kodekloud-ansible-1/README.md

 Feels like this course is the ultimate supplementary to the Ansible crash course section of DevNet.

-Once I'm done with the project, I'll try to challenge myyself by creating a playbook which does all the steps required defined in the project.
+Once I'm done with the project, I'll try to challenge myself by creating a playbook which does all the steps required defined in the project.
 _________________________________________